NetanelAlbert/HibobFill/README.md

   - Non-working days
   - Days with approved time off (vacation, sick days, etc.)
   - Days that already have attendance entries
+- **Not an Official HiBob Product**: This extension is developed independently and is not associated with or supported by HiBob.

 ## Development